(SWI) Alert: Johnson Fistel Investigates SolarWinds; Investors Suffering Losses Encouraged to Contact the Firm

 SAN DIEGO, Dec.
-18, 2020 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by SolarWinds Corporation ("SolarWinds" or "the Company") (NYSE: SWI).
+18, 2020 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by SolarWinds Corporation ("SolarWinds" or "the Company") (: SWI).

 Specifically, Johnson Fistel's investigation seeks to determine whether the Company issued false or misleading statements or failed to disclose information relevant to investors.
 Reuters reported on December 13, 2020, that state-sponsored hackers are believed to have penetrated the IT systems of federal government agencies by manipulating software updates released by SolarWinds.
 The Company disclosed on December 14, 2020, that the hackers targeted its Orion monitoring product, interfering with updates between March and June 2020.
 Following this news, shares of SolarWinds plunged.